 Flowering violet-colored jacaranda trees are native to this region.
 During the months of April and March, the streets are full of an even carpet of purple flowers adding to the already existing aesthetics of the town.

-The Food is Amazing
+The Food in San Miguel de Allende is Amazing

 San Miguel de Allende is slowly becoming a haven for gourmet specialties as well as many international options.
 From the scrumptious “chilaquiles con arrachera” to French toast and pastries, you can find everything here.